woocommerce/qit-documentation/docs/environment/introduction.md

-# Local Test Environment Introduction
+# Local test environment introduction

 :::info
 The local test environment is available as early-access.